JulianCedric/artistry-challenge/README.md

 <!--

             app/views/artists/index.html.erb:
-                list of all artists' names
+                list of all artists' names                  DONE
-                    links to each artist
+                    links to each artist                    DONE -->
- -->

 4) There should be an index page for all the instruments, where the name of all the instruments should be listed out, alongside each of their classifications.